craftcms/docs/docs/4.x/image-transforms.md

 :   Whether or not Craft is allowed to scale an image beyond its original dimensions.
 Affects the maximum **Width** and **Height** for **Fit**, **Crop**, and **Stretch** output, and the matting strategy for **Letterbox** transforms.

 Quality
 :   Sets a quality or compression ratio for the transformed image, depending on the format of the target image.
+When left blank, the quality will be determined by the <config4:defaultImageQuality> config setting.

 Image Format
 :   Format for the transformed image.